Part of the Hiring Your First Employee hub.

 What this looks like in real life:

 You are already stretched.
-Your days are full, your energy is limited, and you are hoping that hiring someone will take pressure off immediately.
+Your days are full, your energy is limited, and you hope that hiring someone will take the pressure off immediately.

 But in reality, bringing someone in means answering questions, reviewing work, giving feedback, and being available when they get stuck.